Edgar454/Edgar454/README.md

 ## Hi there 👋
-I'm Edgar Meva'a  , a Datascientist that really loves data an Artificial Intelligence .
-I'm interested in various domain most notably Machine learning ,  NLP with LLMS , Computer vision .
-But i also appreciate to play sometimes with other technologies such as Blockchain and RPA
+Hi, I'm Edgar Meva'a, a Data Scientist driven by curiosity, a deep love for data, and the limitless possibilities of Artificial Intelligence.
+I’m passionate about exploring and optimizing deep learning models to tackle diverse use cases and empower others in their work.
+My interests span Machine Learning, Natural Language Processing, Large Language Models, and Computer Vision.
+I also enjoy exploring and combining AI with technologies like Blockchain and RPA.

 - 🔭 I’m currently working on an application to translate Dyula , a west african language to french using AI
   <!--